Hamburger

 Limited Liability Company (Sociedad de Responsabilidad Limitada or S.R.L.)

-At least an annual obligatory partners’ meeting shall be held, within the first three months of every year, in order to approve or reject the balance sheet and the other financial statements of the entity, as well as the distribution of profits.
+At least an annual obligatory partners’ meeting shall be held, within the 1st 3 months of every year, in order to approve or reject the balance sheet and the other financial statements of the entity, as well as the distribution of profits.

 Branch of a Foreign Legal Entity (Sucursal)